 Remembering Shaq’s NBA Debut & Dominant First Week In The League

-Most people will disagree with me but the most exciting and arguably most dominant Shaquille O’Neal ever was young Shaq in Orlando; The 301-pound Shaq with a 36″ vert and only 10% body fat; The Shaq who would mix up his offense by taking and making turnaround jumpers and even an occasional jump shot from the free throw line; The Shaq who would often shoot 65%+ from the free-throw line before a hundred “shot doctors” tried to help him; The Shaq who would try to take it coast-to-coast every game or catch the ball at the 3-point line and drive down the middle for a dunk; The Shaq who could have led the league in blocks but was told not to go after so many shots so he could avoid foul trouble and remain a force on the offensive end.
+Most people will disagree with me saying the most exciting and arguably most dominant Shaquille O’Neal ever was young Shaq in Orlando; The 301-pound Shaq with a 36″ vert and only 10% body fat; The Shaq who would mix up his offense by taking AND MAKING turnaround jumpers and even an occasional jump shot from the free throw line; The Shaq who would often shoot 65% from the free-throw line before a hundred “shot doctors” tried to help him; The Shaq who would try to take it coast-to-coast every game or catch the ball at the 3-point line and drive down the middle for a dunk; The Shaq who could have led the league in blocks but was told not to go after so many shots so he could avoid foul trouble and remain a force on the offensive end.

 Shaq only attempted 8 shots in the contest since Dennis Scott was hot with 27 points and Nick Anderson was on his way to a then career-high 42.
 What also might shock a few people watching these highlights for the first time is Shaq’s decent looking shooting form, which resulted in 4-of-7 from the free throw line.

 Unfortunately for the Magic, the Hornets had six players in double-figures and came away with a four-point victory.